mrc-tech/AutoMat/README.md

 ## Design objectives
- - All classes and functions in header files (no precompiled library)
+ - All classes and functions in header files (no precompiled library and no external dependencies)
  - The code can be understanded easly
  - C++11 standard
  - Works on Windows and Linux